GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-api-announcement/index.md

 ---
-title: Verify phone numbers on the web with the SMS Receiver API
+title: Verify phone numbers on the web with the Web OTP API
 subhead: Help users type OTPs received through SMS
 authors:
   - agektmr
 date: 2019-10-07
+update: 2020-02-03
 hero: hero.png
 alt: A drawing of a woman using OTP to log in to a web app.

 description: |
   Finding, memorizing, and typing OTPs sent via SMS is cumbersome.
-The SMS Receiver API simplifies the OTP workflow for users.
+The Web OTP API simplifies the OTP workflow for users.

 tags:
   - post # post is a required tag for the article to show up in the blog.